MTC 4001Rear BatsPrestoliteCharge PortSystems CheckWiring diagram

 Vehicle1988 Pontiac Fiero

-A mid-engined commuter car originaly equipped with a 2.5L, 98 Hp 4-cylinder engine that couldn't pass emissions.
+A mid-engined commuter car originaly equipped with a 2.5L, 98 Hp 4-cylinder engine that could no longer pass emissions.

 MotorPrestolite MTC 4001 Series Wound DC

-Additional forced air cooling supplied by an OEM V6 Fiero coil/alternator cooling fan.
+7.125" Diameter.
+Forced air cooling is supplied by an OEM V6 Fiero coil/alternator cooling fan.

 DrivetrainStock 5-speed (Isuzu) with the Heavy Duty clutch from the J2000.